cloudfoundry/tomcat-cnb/README.md

 # `tomcat-cnb`
-The Tomcat Buildpack is a Cloud Native Buildpack V3 that provides Apache Tomcat to applications that are WAR files.
+The Cloud Foundry Tomcat Buildpack is a Cloud Native Buildpack V3 that provides Apache Tomcat to applications that are WAR files.

 This buildpack is designed to work in collaboration with other buildpacks.